Flooristics, LLC

 How to Perform a Spin Finish Test on Carpet

-September 5, 2017 by Flooristics staff Leave a Comment
+September 5, 2017 by Flooristics staff 2 Comments

 Share Button

-Spin finish is at term that refers to the process of adding to textile fibers during manufacturing.
-The purpose is to make the fibers easier to handle, no matter what they will be used for.
-In carpet manufacturing, a spin finish can be applied to the carpet fibers to help the filaments remain cohesive, avoid static electricity and keep the fibers lubricated for manufacturing.
-Fibers with a this kind of finish generally process better through carpet manufacturing machines.
+Spin finish is a term that refers to the process of adding to textile fibers during manufacturing.
+Manufacturers use this process to make the fibers easier to handle, no matter how they use them.
+In carpet manufacturing, they apply a spin finish to the fibers to keep the filaments cohesive, reduce static electricity, and lubricate the fibers during production.
+Fibers with this kind of finish generally process better through carpet manufacturing machines.
 When things operate smoothly, the production process goes faster.

-A flooring inspector can test for spin finish in the field in a quick and efficient manner.
+A flooring inspector can test for spin finish in the field quickly and efficiently.
 To test for it, the inspector should lightly mist a small area of carpet fiber with some distilled water.
 Using a bone scraper or bristle brush, the inspector should agitate the wet area.
-If the area foams after agitation, this is an indication of a spin finish.
+If the area foams after agitation, this is an indication of this finish.
 If there is no foaming, the carpeting has not been treated with it.

 Filed Under: Carpet and Rugs Tagged With: spin finish, spin finish carpet, spin finish carpet fibers, spin finish testing, test for spin finish